 The ‘Document Title’ length is limited to 255 characters.
 This also includes spaces and punctuation.
 The details can be copied out of a Word document and pasted into the ‘Document Title’ field, which can save time on longer titles.

-When the document title has been added and the user tries and progress to the next step (step 3 of 6) iPassport undertakes a validation check to ensure that the name is not already in use.
-This check is conducted across all of iPassport based on the controlled document type (i.e. SOP, Policy etc.) to ensure that the same document is not added to the system twice.
+When the document title has been added and the user tries and progress to the next step (step 3 of 6), iPassport undertakes a validation check to ensure that the name is not already in use.
+This check is conducted across all of the document’s OU, based on the controlled document type (i.e., SOP, Policy, etc.) to ensure there is no ambiguity.

-The ‘Index’ field allows the user to either add their own index or allow iPassport to auto-generate an index.
-The index may also be known as a code in some institutions and is used along with the ‘Document Title’ as the documents unique identification to ensure it is not duplicated.
-The “gear” icon to the right of the field toggles the auto-generate on and off.
-When the field displays the ‘Auto Generate’ text the system will add an index.
-When the field is empty then the user can enter a free text index.
+The ‘Index’ field allows the user to either add their own index, or let iPassport auto-generate it.
+The index may also be known as a ‘code’ in some institutions and is used along with the ‘Document Title’ to make the document’s identification unique.
+The “gear” icon to the right of the field toggles the auto-generate function on and off.
+When the field displays the ‘Auto Generate’ text, the system will add the index automatically, prepared from a ‘recipe’ defined in the Organisational Unit Preferences section of the Settings area.
+When toggled, the field will appear blank and an index can be manually entered.

-The auto-generated index can be set for the OU within the Administration -> Settings -> Organisational Unit Preferences (select the OU first) -> Index Generation.
 When the index has been added and the user tries and progress to the next step (step 3 of 6) iPassport undertakes a validation check to ensure that the index is not already in use.
-This check is conducted across all of iPassport (all OUs within the account) to ensure that the same document is not added to the system twice.
+This check is conducted across all of iPassport (all OUs within the account) to ensure two documents don’t share the same code.
+Indices can include a sequential number, as in VIRO-56, VIRO-57, etc. This number can be repeated across OUs as long as the index as a whole is unique (e.g., VIRO-56 and BIOCHEM-56).

 This option allows the user to specify a user or users who are responsible for managing this document within iPassport.

-Document owners will receive notifications about all events relating to the document (e.g. change request submitted, document review due etc.).
-They will also be able to perform some basic functions on the document (edit draft version, request feedback reviews, mark the document’s compulsory review as complete) even if they only have permission to view documents in that particular OU.
+Document owners will receive notifications and tasks about all events relating to the document (e.g. change request submitted, document review due etc.).
+By default, they are able to perform any functions on the document (edit draft version, request feedback reviews, mark the document’s compulsory review as complete, authorise) even if they only have permission to view documents in that particular OU.
+The setting, “Allow Document Owners to perform any action on their documents, regardless of permissions” under, Administration > Settings > Organisational Unit Preferences (select the OU first) > Document Control can be disabled to prevent document owners from for example, authorising their own documents.

 The Author(s) field allows the user to add author, or authors to the document.
 The author needs to be a user within the iPassport account to appear in the Author(s) list.
 It is possible to have one or many authors for the document with each author being set by clicking in the field to the left of the authors’ name.
 A tick icon will appear when they have been selected.